About the Author

 Author of literary fiction, student of philosophy, husband, father―Hubert lives in Yarmouth, devoting his time to writing, philosophy, his family, and … another long-embraced passion … motorcycling.

 Hubert earned a Bachelor of Arts degree (summa cum laude) from Saint Mary’s University in 1974, majoring in philosophy and languages.
 He later graduated from Dalhousie University with a Master of Arts degree in Classics, focusing on classical philosophy and furthering his study of languages – notably Latin, German, and ancient Greek.
-While at Dalhousie, he was a Killam Scholar and awarded a Canada Council Fellowship.
+While at Dalhousie, he was a Killam Scholar and was awarded a Canada Council Fellowship.

 He soon completed a collection of fourteen short stories as well as two screen plays.
 Acting on advice from a publisher, and drawing material from his short stories, he completed his first novel Dark Angels in 2011, published in 2016 by Three Dogs Press, with a second edition in 2017 by Cathydia Press.
 Over a four-year period from 2019 to 2023, he completed his two newest novels: All the Stars in the Sky and The Eyes of Bats (a duology), both published by Friesen Press in early 2024.